towella/scissors-paper-rock-lizard-spock/README.md

-# scissors-paper-rock-simulation
+# Scissors Paper Rock Simulation

 Scissors Paper Rock simulation coding challenge made with pygame

-By Andrew Towell (2022)
+Copyright 2023 Andrew Towell
+Version: 1.0.1

+Open App Instructions (mac only)
+- Right click on application
+- Click "Open" at the top of the menu
+- A small new window will appear asking if you are sure
+- Click "Open" to continue

 Main File
   - main.py